-If a student anticipates being late they must call their Clinical Preceptor and Clinical Coordinator to inform them of their arrival time.
+If a student anticipates being late, they must call their Clinical Preceptor and Clinical Coordinator to inform them of their arrival time.

-- A lateness is defined as arriving at clinical over five (5) minutes after clinical start time (i.e. 8:06 is late) - Students who incur four (4) lateness in a semester, will be assessed 1⁄2 PTO time.
-Subsequently lateness will incur a penalty of 1⁄2 PTO for each additional infraction. - All Lateness/early out will be documented in Canvas as 50% of an absence toward clinical grade. - Not logging in or out of Trajecsys will be counted as a lateness/early out. - Students are responsible for ensuring clock in/out has been registered by Trajecsys.
+- A lateness is defined as arriving at clinical over five (5) minutes after clinical start time (i.e. 8:06 is late) - Students who incur two (2) lateness in a semester, will be assessed 1⁄2 PTO time.
+Subsequently lateness will incur a penalty of 1⁄2 PTO for each additional infraction. - All Lateness/early out will be documented in Canvas as 50% of an absence toward clinical grade. - Lateness to clinical will be factored in towards the overall missed class/clinical time.
+Each clinical lateness/early out will count as a 0.25 incident. - Not logging in or out of Trajecsys will be counted as a lateness/early out. - Students are responsible for ensuring clock in/out has been registered by Trajecsys.
 If there is an issue with Trajecsys, the student is to call the school office from a site phone and leave a message as to what time they arrived. - Any student who forgets to clock in Trajecsys and does not call is as described above will incur a lateness regardless of verification from the site.